Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 There’s an overwhelming amount of resources for students to access on the internet.
-We sorted through endless lists of online tools that can improve your college experience, so you don’t have to.
-The list below contains student tools to help you study, save money, stay productive, better organize, improve your mental health, and more.
+To help you separate the best from the rest, we sorted through endless lists of online tools that can improve your college experience.
+The list below contains digital tools for students to help you study, save money, stay productive, get organized, improve your mental health, explore careers, and more.

 1. Hemingway App

 The Hemingway app is a free tool that analyzes and provides feedback on written work.
 The app grades readability through an assessment of adverbs, passive voice, sentence structure, and complex wording.
-It is not meant to check grammar, but its features will certainly improve the quality of your writing.
+It’s not meant to check grammar, but the features will certainly improve the quality of your writing.

 2. Grammarly